We are beginning our 🐝 Bee Study to defy any misconceptions and fear of these amazing insects (closely related to wasps and ants).

 There are two ways for a flower to pollinate when self-pollination is not an option.

 The first way the pollen can be transported from flower to a flower is by the wind.
-This is where Adrian was transferring the yellow-pollen pom poms by tongs.
+This is where Adrian was transferring the yellow-pollen pom poms with tongs.

 The second way of transporting pollen is by animals, insects in particular.
 Kids First Big Book of Bugs.